What is arthrography?

 - Increased pain around the injection site

-You may resume your normal diet unless your doctor tells you differently.
+You may resume your normal diet unless your healthcare provider tells you differently.

 - The name of the test or procedure